bukar18/CheckingSuduko/README.md

 # CheckingSuduko
-Programs checks a sudoku of size n and its numbers/ see its right or wrong
+Programs checks a sudoku of size n and its numbers/ see if its right or wrong